Various dates between 9 November 2014 and 2 March 2015

 What should I bring?

-Although you can buy food and drink on the full cruise, you are advised to bring your own lunch should you want something more substantial.
 As the Exe can be a very cold place in winter, please bring extra warm clothing and waterproofs.
 Telescopes can be used, but only on monopods - no tripods are allowed, for safety reasons.

 Still got some questions?